arsalan0c/dafny-programs/verification.md

 *tr* is a function taking in a well defined expression that returns the value of the expression. <br />

 What does it mean for an expression to be well defined?
+`A well-definedness condition is an assertion on a given expression`.

 Expressions which refer to both the current state as well as the initial state of the method: